peberanek/ai-sandbox/README.md

 * **Cost tracking and limiting**: Open WebUI currently lacks features for cost tracking and spending limits on paid models.
 Such functionality needs to be implemented to prevent uncontrolled costs, either through built‑in LiteLLM features (preferred) or with a custom extension such as the [Open WebUI Credit System](https://github.com/kivzcu/openwebui-credit-system).

-* **User Guides**: For new users, working with the Open WebUI or LiteLLM interface can be challenging.
+* **User Guides**: For new users, working with the Open WebUI or LiteLLM interface on their own can be difficult.
 A simple yet comprehensive user guide is needed.
 The AI Team of the Charles University Central Library is preparing a Czech version.

 ## Contact